-9 November Week 10: Improving Interpretation: Graphs vs. Tables
+15 November Week 10: Improving Interpretation: Graphs vs. Tables

 We will be talking about ways to improve interpretation of our estimates.
-I suggest reading closely Kastellec & Leoni (definitely check out their project website at http://tables2graphs.com/) and try to get the gist of the argument in King et al. Also skim the Gelman et al. piece.
+I suggest reading Leoni closely Kastellec (definitely check out their project website & at http://tables2graphs.com/) and try to get the gist of the argument in King et al. Also skim the Gelman et al. piece.
 People working with experiments should also definitely take a look at the Cumming et al paper.
 For those of you working with Stata I suggest to take a closer look at Cox (for graphs) as well as Xu & Long (in addition to King et al).
+If you are interested in data visualization in general (also interesting for Non-Sociologists) then take a closer look at Healy & Moody's paper.